 Sometimes we even fill buckets of water the day before market day

 Set up work areas where possible

 Anything at all you can think of thats not fresh product, DO IT BEFORE!!

 3. Familiarise yourself with the venue and even visit prior if you can.

-I always insist on a site visit now as I believe it’s an essential part of bringing together the inspiration for the flowers and design + makes the day much easier on your, your mind and staff if you know where to go, where to park, unload and who to liaise with when you arrive on site.
+I always encourage a site visit now as I believe it’s an essential part of bringing together the inspiration for the flowers and design.
+It also makes the day much easier on you, your mind and staff if you know where to go, where to park, unload and who to liaise with when you arrive on site.

-You don’t want to get to the venue on the wedding day and the entry way is actually twice the height you has quoted on (and bought enough for) simply because it hadn’t been measured properly or estimated.
+You don’t want to get to the venue on the wedding day and the entry way is actually twice the height you has quoted on (and bought enough for) simply because it hadn’t been measured properly.

 This is also why when doing any form of installation, we’ll usually bring many many things we wont actually use, but you never know… and you need to work fast, you likely wont have time to head to Bunnings!

 I hope these quick tips help you to feel a little more confident and prepared for your next wedding or event!

 I’d love you to leave a comment below and let me know if these tips were helpful for you or suggestions on new blog posts.